 She explained that tolerance is the acceptance of one’s community from another’s, even if their values are contradicting.
 The duality of tolerance and cohesion’s main purpose is to offer equal opportunity to everyone in a society no matter what their ethnic, social, or religious background is.
 There are two main categories of impacts resulting from successfully integrating tolerance and cohesion, financial impacts (equal opportunity amongst people of all backgrounds) and emotional impacts (personal happiness to the people living in the society).

-Under the supervision of Mr. Jehad Mousa, the student Chane Van Der Merwe (191020002) have designed a presentation for the Islamic Culture course discussing how Islam has encoureged us to preserve the environment.
+Dr. Marios Efthymiopoulos, Associate Professor of the CSGS, participated to an online lecture class for all CSGS students Under the supervision of Mr. Jehad Mousa, the student Chane Van Der Merwe (191020002) have designed a presentation for the Islamic Culture course discussing how Islam has encoureged us to preserve the environment.

 “In Islam we are called to look after God’s creation which is earth also known as the environment that surrounds us.
 We are called to be guardians which means not only protecting the planet but influencing others to do the same.